repleo/bounca/README.md

 Purpose
 -----------
-Bounce aims for a central, easy to use interface for managing all your certificates.
-It provides an easy accessible interface to OpenSSL command line tool and an administration tool for all your signed certificates and revocation lists.
-BounCA is a web interface for creating and managing your X.509 / PKI key and certificate trust infrastructure and provides an easy interface for creating signing requests (CSRs) for popular trust networks like StartSSL and Comodo.
+BounCA is a tool to manage your SSL certificates and authorities in a central and easy to use interfaces.
+It provides an easy accessible web interface to the OpenSSL command line tool and an administration tool for all your signed certificates and revocation lists.
+Create and manage your own X.509 / PKI key and certificate trust infrastructure in a couple of seconds

 Why your own Certificate Authority
 ----------------------------------------------